 ETHICS The Parties shall perform their obligations with integrity, ensuring at a minimum that each: (a) avoids conflicts of interest and promptly discloses any to the other Party; and (b) warrants that it has not and shall not pay or receive any contingent fees or gratuities to or from the other Party, including its agents, officers, and employees, Subcontractors or others for whom they may be liable, to secure preferential treatment.

-DESIGN PROFESSIONAL Owner, through its Design Professional, shall provide all architectural and engineering design services necessary for the completion of the Work, except the following: .
+DESIGN PROFESSIONAL Owner shall provide all architectural and engineering design services necessary for the completion of the Work, except the following: Not Applicable.
 Constructor shall not be required to provide professional services which constitute the practice of architecture or engineering except as otherwise provided in section 3.17.

-Owner shall obtain from Design Professional either a license for Constructor and Subcontractors to use the design documents prepared by Design Professional or ownership of the copyrights for such design documents, and shall indemnify and hold harmless Constructor against any suits or claims of infringement of any copyrights or licenses arising out of the use of the design documents for the Project.

 DEFINITIONS